The SXA items in the Content Editor

 Feature - contains concrete features of the solution as understood by the business owners and editors of the solution.

 Project - provides the context of the solution.
-Whenever you create a new tenant it automatically generates a Project structure similar to the following example:
+Whenever you create a new site collection it automatically generates a Project structure similar to the following example:

-The templates that SXA generates in the Project folder depend on the modules you choose in the Tenant creation wizard.
+The templates that SXA generates in the Project folder depend on the modules you choose in the Site collection creation wizard.